Topics » Social Issues » The True Cost of Malnutrition

 10. Suicide: 47,000

-[image-modal href=”https://nutritionstudies.org/wp-content/uploads/2020/11/malnutrition-infographic-1.png”]View more facts on malnutrition in this infographic.[/image-modal]
+View more facts on malnutrition in this infographic.

 But just how severe is this drain on our quality of life?
-Can we even begin to quantify it?
+Can we begin to quantify it?

 The Cost of Malnutrition to Individuals

-A well-publicized study published in the American Journal of Medicine, completed by researchers from Harvard and Ohio University, shows what happens to those individuals who are unable to raise funds elsewhere.[14]
+A well-publicized study published in the American Journal of Medicine, completed by researchers from Harvard and Ohio University, shows what happens to those individuals who cannot raise funds elsewhere.[14]
 They found that 62.1 percent of bankruptcies in 2007 could be attributed to medical expenses.
 One of the startling details from that study was that “most medical debtors were well educated, owned homes, and had middle-class occupations.
 [And] three quarters had health insurance.”
 Where does that leave the uninsured?
 Or low-income Americans who on average suffer from a higher prevalence of poor health outcomes?[15]

 The Cost of Malnutrition to Society

 Although not all healthcare spending can be attributed to malnutrition, trends in the cost of healthcare nevertheless illustrate the major trends, and it’s clear from those trends that we are not on the right track.
-Health expenditures as a percentage of GDP in the US are more than three times greater than they were sixty years ago,[18] and remain significantly higher than the healthcare spending in other high-income countries.[19]
+Health expenditures as a percentage of GDP in the US are more than three times greater than they were sixty years ago and remain significantly higher than the healthcare spending in other high-income countries.[18][19]

-The CDC’s “Health and Economic Costs of Chronic Diseases” web page illustrates the problem very well.[20]
+The CDC’s “Health and Economic Costs of Chronic Diseases” web page illustrates the problem well.[20]
 Here are a few highlights cited on that webpage, from various reports that you can find listed in their references:

-• chronic conditions account for “90% of the nation’s $3.5 trillion in annual health care expenditures”
+• Chronic conditions account for “90% of the nation’s $3.5 trillion in annual health care expenditures.”

-• heart disease and stroke cost “our health care system $199 billion per year” not including lost productivity ($131 billion);
+• Heart disease and stroke cost “our health care system $199 billion per year” not including lost productivity ($131 billion)

-• in 2013, more than $300 billion in cost was attributed to arthritis;
+• In 2013, more than $300 billion in cost was attributed to arthritis.

-• nearly $150 billion in cost is attributed to obesity each year;
+• Nearly $150 billion in cost is attributed to obesity each year.

-• “$327 billion in medical costs and lost productivity” were attributed to diabetes in 2017;
+• “$327 billion in medical costs and lost productivity” were attributed to diabetes in 2017.

-But the reason this webpage illustrates the problem very well is not only that it catalogues the economic toll of malnutrition-related diseases and illness, but also because it completely ignores nutrition.
+However, the reason this webpage illustrates the problem well is not only because it catalogs the economic toll of malnutrition-related diseases and illness but also because it completely ignores nutrition.
 The word nutrition does not appear once on the entire page.
 Neither does diet.
 This absence is especially shocking given that the site does make mention of three other risk factors: cigarette smoking, sedentary lifestyles, and excess alcohol consumption.
-The problem it illustrates, then, is not only that malnutrition contributes to astronomical costs, but also that so many prefer to ignore it.

 The Cost of Malnutrition Is a Moving Target